Code-Institute-Submissions/shalinshah54-lab-The-Big-Apple/README.md

 - With the contact page the email which is submitted properly and comes to my email but it doesn't display any message or give a conformation.
 I can see my email in my account.
  - ![email](assets/images/email.jpg)
  - ![email](assets/images/email.js.jpg)
-- HTML validator indicates that the id of btn-carousel is used multiple times, tried fixing that but by changing the id tag to class tag the carousel slider don't function properly.
+- HTML validator indicates that the id of btn-carousel is used multiple times, tried fixing that but by changing the id tag to different id name the carousel slider is functioning properly.
-- There is diplacement of anchor tag in the heading section which are links to different sections get disrupted with different media queries.
-- There is overflow of X noted on the media query 520px and lower fixed it by hidding that.
 - There are CSS validation errors which I am aware about because I think I have duplicated them in different media queries.
+- All the CSS validation have been solved and the validation is displays no errors.
 - On the contact page with the Send message form input of text and errors are appearing.
 The script is also working, testing the email is being send but doing it from the site is not sending any email to the inbox.
 Tried to fix that with the help of my mentor also but still not able to understand the issue.
-- The images on the neighborhoood page gets distorted with different size on the page and gets adjusted with the media query.
+- This contact page send button presented with a console error and that was fixed by a typo error from the html to the script.
 - W3C Makrup Validator flagged up errors on improper placing the script tag.
 The tags were adjusted and porper placed.
-- W3C CSS validator presented with alot of errors and seeing alot of duplicated classes trying to fix those.
+- W3C CSS validator presented with alot of errors and seeing alot of duplicated classes and all the classes have been fixed.
 - Social media links connected to the personal accounts.
 - Map shows the cluster Markers and everything with placement of 20 marker(locations) for the traveller to see.
 - One of the biggest issues that I am seeing is the layout keeps breaking and collapsing, tried to fix everything with different media queries but still seeing the same issues.
 The larger screen above 1400px it will display poor layout.
 - Anything at and around
-     - 1400px
-     - 970px
+     - 1920px
-     - 831px
+     - 1645px
-     - 765px
+     - 1140px
-     - 650px
+     - 928px
-     - 517px
+     - 768px
-     - 450px
+     - 414px
      - 380px
+     - 360px

   will work properly without any issues.
 ### _Technologies Used_ :